Laura Sadler: Death

-In the early hours of 15 June 2003, Sadler fell 40 feet (12 metres) from the balcony of the Holland Park flat of her boyfriend and Holby City colleague George Calil.
+In the early hours of 15 June 2003, Sadler fell 40 ft from the second-floor balcony of the Holland Park flat of her boyfriend and Holby City colleague George Calil.
 She had consumed a large quantity of alcohol and was later found to have had traces of diazepam and cocaine derivatives in her blood.
 She suffered severe head injuries and never regained consciousness.
-Her family decided to take her off life support on 18 June 2003 and she died at Charing Cross Hospital a day later.
-Her funeral was held at St. Mary's and All Saints' Church in Beaconsfield, and she was cremated at Chilterns Crematorium.
+Her family decided to take her off life support on 18 June 2003, and she died at Charing Cross Hospital a day later.
+Her funeral was held at St. Mary's and All Saints' Church in Beaconsfield, and she was cremated at Chilterns Crematorium, Amersham.
 Calil was questioned by police, but later released on bail and never charged.
 Sadler's death was ruled as an accident.

-Sadler's character Sandy Harper continued to appear in eight pre-recorded episodes of Holby City after her death.
+Sadler's character, Sandy Harper, continued to appear in eight pre-recorded episodes of Holby City after her death.
 Her mother aided the show's writers in conceiving an exit storyline for the character.
 In the episode, which was broadcast in September 2003, Sandy was revealed to have won the lottery and subsequently emigrated to Australia.